CSV Destination

 - File Exists Behavior

-This specifies what to do when a file already exists at the target location.
+- This specifies what to do when a file already exists at the target location. - Do Nothing

 - Rename

-is incremented, starting at 1, up to the specified Maximum Rename Attempt.
-If the node could not find a filename, it waits until it can find a suitable filename and then writes the file to the destination directory.- Overwrite
+- The node attempts to rename the file by appending the File Rename Postfix to the file name.
+The - Counteris incremented, starting at 1, up to the specified Maximum Rename Attempt.
+If the node could not find a filename, it waits until it can find a suitable filename and then writes the file to the destination directory.

 - Filename Rename Format